Tamales Loaded with Melted Cheese and Poblano Peppers

-There are a million and one ways to make tamales.
-Sometimes you just want something a bit lighter that won't make you feel like you ate too much.
-Give these poblano pepper and cheese tamales a try.
-The filling is nothing more than roasted poblano chili slices and cheese.
-They are so good.
+There are a lot of ways to make tamales.
+Most are terrific, but sometimes you just want something a bit lighter that won't make you feel like you ate too much.
+Welcome to Poblano Pepper and Cheese Tamales.
+While these tamales have no meat inside, they are very light and very delicious.

 Soak the Corn Husks

 Dried corn husks are available at most markets.
-It will seem like you are buying a lifetime supply of corn husks.
-That's OK because you will only use about 80% of them.
+They typically come in a bag and it will seem like you are buying a lifetime supply of them.
+That's OK because you will use about 80% of them.
 The other 20% will be defective and unusable.
-Some will be way to small to use, others will be stained with something that likes black spray paint.
+Some will be too small to use, others will be stained with something that looks black spray paint.
 Throw all of those away.

 Pick through the corn husks and find the biggest and cleanest ones.
 Soak them in cold water for 30 minutes to soften.
-This step help prevent tearing when you roll up the tamales.
+This helps prevent tearing when you roll up the tamales.
 Be aware that dried corn husks will float.
-So you will have to weigh them down with something heavy like a dinner plate or perhaps a ceramic bowl.
+Weigh them down with something heavy like a dinner plate or perhaps a ceramic bowl.

 Make the Masa Dough

 Let's talk about lard for a moment.
 Many people are reluctant to cook with lard.
-In tamales, the lard actually creates little spaces between the ground masa flour that melts and drain away during the steaming process leaving fluffy masa.
+In tamales, the lard actually creates little spaces between the ground masa flour when it melts and drains away during the steaming process leaving fluffy masa.
 There is actually very little lard remaining in the final tamales.
-So don't be afraid of lard and give it try.
 This is an authentic way to make the masa dough so generations of tamale makers can't be wrong.
 I have tried making tamales with shortening instead of lard and, in my humble opinion, they are not nearly as good as the tamales made with lard.
-The reason may have something to do with the fact that shortening has a higher melt point than lard, That means more shortening stays in the tamales.
+The reason may have something to do with the fact that shortening has a higher melting point than lard.
+That means more shortening stays in the tamales.
 Stick with the lard.

-In a large bowl, add salt to the masa flour and stir.
-Then add the water and stir to combine.
-Finally, add the lard to a stand mixer and, using the paddle attachment, mix at medium speed for 5 minutes.
+In a large bowl, add salt to the masa harina and stir.
+Then add the water and stir to combine and set aside.
+Next, place the lard in the bowl of a stand and whip at medium speed for five minutes using the paddle attachment.
 The lard should be light and fluffy.
 Add the masa flour mixture to the lard and mix at medium speed until well blended, about 5 minutes.
 You are now ready to make some tamales.

 After 10 minutes, remove the peppers and rinse them under running water.
 Gently remove all of the charred skin.
 Stem and seed the peppers and slice them into ⅛" slices.